Inventory Control | 9 Minute Read

 Some businesses fall into the trap of treating all SKUs the same.
 It’s important to understand that a necessary step in inventory management is to divide your products into distinct categories.

 Not all products are going to have the same demand.
 Some products have seasonal demand, while others are evergreen products meaning their demand is not impacted throughout the year.

 There are still other products that are trend-based.
 They might experience huge demand at a particular point in time, but the demand soon disappears.
 So, the key here is to divide your products into groups based on their demand and profitability.

 Here’s a hypothetical scenario that can help divide your products in a more meaningful manner – If you find 30% of your products are making up 75% of your revenue, then these products must be clubbed together.
 More attention must be placed on this particular product inventory.

 The point we are trying to make here is that you must give importance to the most sales worthy and profitable products in your portfolio.

-Safety stock also known as buffer stock is critical to your sales efforts.
-It is based on factors such as the average consumption of your stock, vendor delivery times, factoring reorder timelines, and more.
+Safety stock, also known as buffer stock, is critical to your sales efforts.
+It is based on factors such as the average consumption of your inventory, vendor delivery times, factoring reorder timelines and more.

 Some businesses use the ‘rule of thumb’ method to calculate the ideal safety stocks while others use complex statistical formulas to ensure the ideal amount of safety stock.
 The key here is to standardize your safety stock formulation and use it all times.